justin13888/caregpt/README.md

 # 👩‍🦰 CareGPT

-A RAG ChatBot for Employee Care at a fictitious company called Techcom.
+A RAG ChatBot for Employee Care

 ### Prerequisites